Approved by Committee on Licensure on February 6, 2023

 The American Society of Civil Engineers (ASCE) believes that formal education alone is not adequate for licensure.
 Progressive experience, with both technical and professional practice components based on the Civil Engineering Body of Knowledge (BOK3) and under the supervision of a Professional Engineer is an essential requirement for engineering licensure.

-ASCE believes that, as a prerequisite for licensure and consistent with the National Council of Examiners for Engineering and Surveying (NCEES) Model Law, four years of such progressive experience should be required for those possessing a Bachelor of Science (BS) degree from an Engineering Accreditation Commission (EAC)/ABET, Inc. program, three years for those having a master’s in engineering from an institution offering EAC/ABET programs, and two years for those with an earned doctorate in engineering from an institution offering EAC/ABET programs.
+ASCE believes that, as a prerequisite for licensure and consistent with the National Council of Examiners for Engineering and Surveying (NCEES) Model Law, four years of such progressive experience should be required for those possessing a Bachelor of Science (BS) degree from an Engineering Accreditation Commission (EAC)/ABET, Inc. program, three years for those having a EAC/ABET accredited master’s in engineering, and two years for those with an EAC/ABET accredited doctorate.

-It is incumbent on engineering employers, mentors, and supervisors to assure that engineering graduates develop these capabilities as applicable and pertinent to their practice area.
+It is the professional responsibility of engineering employers, supervisors, and mentors, to assure that engineering graduates develop these competencies as addressed in BOK3 and as applicable and pertinent to their practice area.

-Professional licensure is intended to assure that the licensee has obtained a level of competency to practice civil engineering in a manner to protect the public health, safety and welfare.
-The education component of licensure is focused primarily on the technical aspects of practice and the licensing exams, as currently structured, evaluate the attainment of these technical capabilities.
-The attainment of skills in other components of professional practice has traditionally relied on the experiential requirement for licensure but has lacked structure.
-That structure, and assurance, needs to be provided by employers, mentors, and supervisors to meet the outcomes in the BOK.
+Professional licensure to practice civil engineering is intended to assure that the licensee has obtained minimum level of competency necessary to protect and advance the health, safety, and welfare of the public.
+The education component of licensure is focused primarily on the foundational and technical aspects of civil engineering.
+The licensing exams, as currently structured, evaluate the attainment of these technical capabilities.
+Professional licensure relies on experiential requirements to document attainment of other essential skills necessary for professional practice, but these requirements lacked structure.
+That structure, and assurance, needs to be provided by employers, supervisors, and mentors to meet the outcomes in the BOK3.